Saturated, Monounsaturated, and Polyunsaturated Fats in Your Diet…

 Two studies in Canada, in 2000, found that rats had a shortened life-spans when they were fed solely on Canola oil.
 A group of scientists in Japan studied for 26 weeks different effects of monounsaturated oil – Canola – on spontaneously hypertensive rats, where soybean oil was the control substance.
 As a result they found elevated plasma lipids in Canola-fed rats compare to soybean-oil-fed and significant vascular lesions in the kidney.
-The fact that the many anti-oxidative enzymes, except of G6PD, were not activated is associated with the aggravation of the genetic diseases in the spontaneously hypertensive rats.
-Dr. Mary Enig also warns about Canola oil, about which some studies have shown that “it seems to retard growth, which is why the FDA does not allow the use of canola oil in infant formula.”
+The fact that antioxidative enzymes other than G6PD were not activated is associated with the aggravation of the genetic diseases in the spontaneously hypertensive rats.
+Dr. Mary Enig also warns about Canola, about which some studies have shown that “it seems to retard growth, which is why the FDA does not allow the use of canola oil in infant formula.”

 The N.I.H. spent several hundred million dollars trying to demonstrate a connection between eating unsaturated (animal) fat and getting heart disease and, despite what we might think, it failed.
 The food industry quickly began producing thousands of low-fat food products to comply with the low-fat recommendations, so animal fat was removed from foods like cookies, chips, yogurt, and others.
 An entire industry surfaced to create fat substitutes – hydrogenated oils, where olestra was the first, contributing millions for advertising the less-fat-good-health products.

-Walter Willett believes that “you will gain little to no health benefit by giving up milk, butter, and cheese (organic and non-pasteurized dairy products), and eating bagels, or other wheat products instead.”
+Walter Willett believes that “you will gain little to no health benefit by giving up milk, butter, and cheese (organic dairy products), and eating bagels instead.”
 For example, more than 2/3 of the fat in a porterhouse steak (from a grass-fed animal) may improve your cholesterol profile (at least, compare with the baked potato next to it).
 It took a decade for Dr. Gerald M. Reaven – the author of Syndrome X – to convince his peers that the reality is that low-fat diets will increase the risk of heart disease in a third of the population.

-Dr. Fred Pescatore pointed out that “low-fat products (yogurt or cottage cheese) are evil because after eliminating fat from them, which is processing the products, thus, changing them from their original state, the food-producing companies then add sugars, syrup, starches, and other contributing-to-obesity filaments to the low-fat products to make them palatable.”
-This is the cause that the obesity is skyrocketing with the increased consumption of the low-fat products (stuffed with carbohydrates), trans- fats in processed oils and margarine, omega-6 polyunsaturated oils, the soft drinks, artificial sweeteners, and processed (flour-and-syrup containing) foods laden with the notorious carbohydrate – high fructose corn syrup (HFCS).
+Dr. Fred Pescatore pointed out that “low-fat products (yogurt or cottage cheese) are evil because after eliminating fat, which is processing the products, thus, changing them from their original state, the food-producing companies then add sugars, syrup, starches, and other contributing-to-obesity filaments to low-fat products to make them palatable.”
+This is the cause that the obesity skyrocketing with the increased consumption of the low-fat products (stuffed with carbohydrates), trans- fats in processed oils and margarines, omega-6 polyunsaturated oils, the soft drinks, artificial sweeteners, and processed (flour-and-syrup containing) foods laden with the notorious carbohydrate – that is high fructose corn syrup (HFCS).

 Even a trace amount of linoleic acid (LA, omega-6) makes tumors grow faster, and the more is added, the faster they grow: LA seems to be the preferred diet of malignant tumors.
 In virtually every experiment in every research institution, feeding lab animals with linoleic acid has made their tumors grow faster and become more aggressive, while feeding them with omega-3 fatty acids has slowed their tumor growth and made it less likely that the cancer would spread.

 Wayne Coates, Professor Emeritus of the University of Arizona, analyzed a number of research studies of the ALA conversion in human body to EPA, and then to DHA.
 The conversion of the essential short-chain fatty acid – Alpha-Linolenic acid (ALA) omega-3 – into EPA requires three enzymes – two desaturase enzymes and elongase.
 However, the very same three enzymes are required for the biochemical conversion of omega 6 oils, that is, Linoleic Acid (LA) into arachadonic acid.
 That means that the two essential fatty acids, omega-3 (ALA) and omega-6 (LA) compete for the same enzymes for their conversion in the body.
 So if many enzymes are used for the conversion of the high omega-6 in the body, the less ALA is then converted.
-Although, every human, converts differently, with the amount regulated by each body’s specific needs, your maintaining your desired 2:1 up to maximum of 4:1 ratio of omega-6 to omega-3 would guard your high omega-6 fatty-acids load.
+Every human, however, converts differently, with the amount regulated by what the body needs.

-Another important thing Wayne Coates believes in is that a shortage of omega-3 fatty acids in the diet leads to low leptin levels in the body. ”Low leptin levels have been shown to signal the brain to deposit fat for increasing energy reserves in the body.
-This means that adequate intake of omega-3 fatty acids may help in melting body fat, i.e., which is important to know in weight management.”
+Another important thing Wayne Coates believes in is that a shortage of omega-3 fatty acids in the diet leads to low leptin levels in the body. ”Low leptin levels have been shown to signal the brain to deposit fat to increase energy reserves in the body.
+This means that adequate intake of omega-3 fatty acids may help in weight management.”

 - For cardiovascular health, a minimum intake of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) combined is 500 mg/d.

-The following is what ISSFAL recommends for infants, “Infants have a higher conversion to DHA than adults.
+The following is the ISSFAL recommendations for infants: “Infants have a higher conversion to DHA than adults.
 Because infant formulas must supply the entire nutritional needs of growing infants, recommendations about dietary fats need to be made with extreme care and in light of the potential interactions between all macro and micro nutrients.

 Fat is an important energy source in infancy to support somatic growth and development.
 Scientific organizations are consistent regarding the total fat content of infant formulas with a range of 4.4–6.0 g/100 kcal that is equivalent to about 40–54% of energy content.
 These are the same values found in human milk, which are often used as a gold standard for infant feeds.